-Another indication for an epistemic case space may come from an adjectival modifier of a case-NP description.
-Case -NPs permit adjectival modifiers indicating epistemic uncertainty, as in (45a), but are less good with those indicating a stronger form of acceptance, as in (45b):
+Epistemic case space may also be indicated by adjectival modifiers of a case-NPs.
+Case-NPs are fine with adjectival modifiers indicating epistemic uncertainty, as in (45a), but are less good with those indicating a stronger form of acceptance, as in (45b):

-(45) a. in the unlikely / improbable / unforeseeable case in which the treasure is returnedb. ??? in the likely / probable / foreseeable case in which the treasure is returned
+(45) a. in the unlikely / improbable / unforeseeable case in which the treasure is returned b. ??? in the likely / probable / foreseeable case in which the treasure is returned